Sorcerio/Argparse-Interface/README.md

 # Argparse Interface

-An automatic, terminal based interface for any Python 3 `argparse` command line.
+An automatic, terminal based interactive interface for any Python 3 `argparse` command line with keyboard and mouse support.

 ## Setup